Who can operate a trust account?

 (b) otherwise to effect, direct or give authority for the withdrawal of money from a general trust account of the practice;

-except to the extent that this information has already been provided (or that the law practice reasonably expects to be included) in an external examiner’s report under section 159 of the Uniform Law".
+except to the extent that this information has already been provided (or that the law practice reasonably expects to be included) in an external examiner’s report under s 159 of the Uniform Law".

 How must authorisations be made?